 Sue has worked as a freelance artist, in Dieburg, Germany, for the last 18 years.
 She has her own Atelier where she teaches a weekly botanical art course and offers Weekend workshops and demonstrations.
 She also works together with the local towns, museums and educational addresses in other areas throughout Germany.
-Primarily, she works with coloured pencil, but she also uses watercolor and oil for larger pieces.
+Primarily, she works with coloured pencil, but she also uses watercolour and oil for larger pieces.
 Several of her illustrations have been included in publications for museums and magazines in the UK, Germany and Spain.
 She has had regular press coverage in Germany, including two television appearances.

 Sue exhibits with the SBA both in Germany and England.
 She has also had many solo exhibitions including “Say It with Flowers” Schloss Fechenbach, Germany, “The Oriental Touch”, Schloss Fasanerie, Fulda, Germany,” Mariannes Garden” Palmengarten Frankfurt, Germany and Prince Georgs Garten, Darmstadt, Germany, “Simply Flowers” Gross Gerau Germany.
 She has also exhibited in Santiago de Compostela in Spain.
 Her works are to be found in collections public and private in Europe and further a field.